 - if you have diabetes, the infection may take a long time to leave the body system

-- proper fitting shoes and breathable socks is essential if you have Athlete's Foot
+- proper-fitting shoes and breathable socks are essential if you have Athlete's Foot

-- wear clean socks and air shoes regularly to prevent fungal infection
+- wear clean socks and air shoes regularly to prevent a fungal infection

 - Keep your feet clean and dry.